Ancient Mukhya Praana [Anjaneya] Temple of Chennai

 Features of vigraha

-For the mortals, folded hands denote helplessness and that nothing could be achieved by themselves and for this humble servant, God is the Master.
+For the mortals, folded hands denote helplessness and nothing could be achieved by themselves.
+But for this humble servant, God is the Master.
 He alone can extend adequate protection, welcoming the tormented soul to His fold with unbounded affection.

 Renovation of the temple in 1910

-There are no records as to how the temple was maintained in subsequent years.
-Patronage extended by public then, remained silent.
-Sri Sri Sathyajnana Theertharu (37th in lineage) of Sri Uttaradhi Mutt, directed one local Madhwa supervisor (Sri Sathyananda Ramachar) to supervise and oversee renovation of this small temple.
+There are no records to show as to how the maintenance of the temple was carried out in subsequent years.
+Patronage extended by the then-public remained silent on this.
+Sri Sri Sathyajnana Theertharu (37th in lineage) of Sri Uttaradhi Mutt, directed one local Madhwa (Sri Sathyananda Ramachar) to supervise and oversee the renovation of this small temple.
 After renovation, Samprokohana was performed by His Holiness in 1910.

 Sri Rama Association and functions of the temple